waridh/obsidian_0/programming/rust/rust_by_example/ch08_08_while_let.md

             optional_integers.push(Some(i));
         }

-        // TODO: make this a while let statement - remember that vector.pop also adds another layer of Option<T>
         // You can stack `Option<T>`'s into while let and if let while let Some(Some(integer)) = optional_integers.pop() {
             assert_eq!(integer, range);